User37som/libbitcoin/bx-hd-new.md

 Arguments (positional):

-SEED                 The Base16 randomness seed for the new key.
-Must be
+SEED                 The Base16 entropy for the new key.
+Must be at least
-                     at least 128 bits in length.
-If not specified the
+                     128 bits in length.
+If not specified the seed is
-                     seed is read from STDIN.
+                     read from STDIN.
 ```
 This command supports the `testnet` [configuration setting](Configuration-Settings).
 ### Example 1